-If you visit in the colder winter months like we did make the most of the snow, there’s a lot of it!
+If you visit Riga in winter as we did, make the most of the snow – there can be a lot of it!

 Make sure you try the traditional garlic rye-bread, a particular favourite with locals to accompany a few beers.
 Folkklubs ALA does a ‘Beer platter’ which comes with garlic rye-bread, local cheeses, cured meats and pickles.
 At just €4 for 2 people the dish is extremely filling and great value for money.

 The most famous dish on the menu is the 1kg of pork hock – oven roasted with a honey-mustard glaze, served with sauteed sauerkraut and baked potatoes.
 Any meat lovers dream!

 The traditional battered chicken fillet Folk Club style with mushroom, caramelized onion, pickled cucumber and goats cheese topping, served with green pea-potato mash and brown onion cream sauce, was also unbelievably delicious.
 Plus all dishes are only around €10.